Overcoming Rejection: Proven Ways to Really Thrive in the Modern Job Market

 You Must Incorporate Networking Into Your Search For A Job

-Networking allows you to connect with others in your industry, learn about job openings before they’re advertised, and gain insights into what companies are looking for.
+Networking allows you to connect with others in your industry.
+You can learn about job openings before they’re advertised.
+You can also gain insights into what companies are looking for.
 This doesn’t mean you need to attend every networking event or constantly reach out to strangers on LinkedIn.
 Instead, focus on building genuine relationships with people in your field.
 Offer help and advice where you can, and don’t be afraid to ask for support when you need it.

 Creating Your Opportunities